factom-protocol/FIP/README.md

 # Factom Improvement Proposals (FIPs) :gear:

-This is the central location for collaboration on the technical aspects of the FAT project and where standard proposals can be submitted for adoption and acceptance into the ecosystem.
+This is the central location for collaboration on the technical aspects of the Factom &reg; Protocol project and where standard proposals can be submitted for adoption and acceptance into the ecosystem.